ruipatcheco/data_sync/README.md

 - Special thanks to the MailChimp and Ometria APIs for making data synchronization possible.
 - The project was inspired by the need for efficient email marketing campaign management.

-Certainly!
-Here's an updated README section regarding the Dockerfile and how to use it: